 Your prescribing physician must fax the completed form to 1-866-423-0945.
+The provider can also submit a form through the PA portal at https://info.caremark.com/epa.

 Neighborhood will notify you and your prescribing physician of our decision within 72 hours or 24 hours if expedited.